Traveller Adventure 7: Broadsword

-Traveller Supplement Adventure 7: Broadsword is a 1982 role-playing game adventure for Traveller published by Game Designers' Workshop.
+Traveller Adventure 7: Broadsword is a 1982 role-playing game adventure for Traveller published by Game Designers' Workshop.

 Plot summary

 Broadsword is an adventure which focuses on the 800-ton Broadsword mercenary cruiser class of ships.

+Publication history

+Broadsword was written by Loren K. Wiseman and Marc W. Miller.
+The Broadsword starship section of the book was written by Marc Miller and originally published in Journal of the Travellers' Aid Society, Issue 8 in 1981.

 Reception

 William A. Barton reviewed Broadsword in The Space Gamer No. 52.
 Barton commented that "Broadsword should prove an enjoyable Traveller adventure, especially to players who are militarily-inclined."

+Tony Watson reviewed Traveller Adventure 7: Broadsword for Different Worlds magazine and stated that "This adventure should certainly appeal to those players who wish to be interstellar mercenaries.
+The action on Garda-Vilis is interesting in and of itself and provides a good example of how such mercenary tickets can be set up.
+The large amount of background material included can allow the referee to use this as a springboard for further adventures involving mercenaries aboard the Broadsword."